4

 – matt_black

-Oct 26, 2022 at 11:55
+Commented Oct 26, 2022 at 11:55

 • While true in parts, your resulting claim is more so, we don’t know.
 You don’t know what the current price figures include, so you don’t know if they’re not already including the dispatchable sources needed.
 The fact that wind is adopted by the market even when subsidies are not included means wind makes some level of financial sense.
 With that said, any existing renewable that isn’t hydropower needs a dispatchable supporting source (to my knowledge), but that doesn’t mean you can’t compare pricing within the context of the energy generation they would pickup.
-Oct 31, 2022 at 17:23
+Commented Oct 31, 2022 at 17:23

 2